Absorberend/Interactive-pricing-component/README.md

 This time I used Grid for the design, which was nice to play with!
 It took me a while to find out how to change the track color of the slider, but I got there 😊.

-These page view ranges and the monthly price totals were given by Frontend Mentor:
+These page view ranges and monthly price totals were given by Frontend Mentor:

 - 10K pageviews / $8 per month
 - 50K pageviews / $12 per month